+2.15 Comment

+Additional information is available by contacting Statistics Denmark

-3 Statistical processing The data is collected continuously in the months before the publication from the public account systems and other supplementary sources.
+3 Statistical processing

+The data is collected continuously in the months before the publication from the public budget systems and other supplementary sources.
 It is then compiled according to national accounts principles, where it may be necessary to contact the specific source to clarify certain characteristics of the entries.
 It may be necessary to make imputations in cases where the data isn't available at the time of publication.
 When a full dataset is compiled for all subsectors balancing is carried out to secure internal consistency.

-3.1 Source data Final accounts of central government, municipalities, counties and social security funds.
-Accounts data for public quasi institutions are still not available in June.
-In the November version Quasi accounts are available for year 20xx-2, while for year 20xx-1 the data are still enumerated.
-3.2 Frequency of data collection Data is collected annually.
-Supplementary information from the tax authorities is collected a couple of weeks before publication.
-3.3 Data collection Data is received electronically from the central government, the municipalities and the regions' financial management systems.
-3.4 Data validation The primary data is validated at arrival.
-The results of the classification process are validated on micro and macro level.
-On the micro level a lot of automatic processes is executed to secure internal consistency and time consistency.
-On the macro level the time series is validated and checked for plausibility.
-Furthermore the results of the compilation are checked by Eurostat.
+3.1 Source data

+March-version: Accounts from the previous year and the appropriation accounts for the following year, provisional accounts for local governments for the provisional year and budgets for the following year.
+For both years budgets is used for LG (the Employees' Guarantee Fund) and enumeration of the latest accounts is used for the unemployment insurance funds (relevant transactions are balanced with information in the appropriation accounts for the state).
+The figures on extra budgetary units are enumerated on the basis of earlier accounts and information on transfers in the appropriation accounts.

+August-version: The Budget, which sets out estimated budgets of local governments, budget figures of LG (the Employees' Guarantee Fund) and enumeration of the latest accounts of unemployment insurance funds (relevant transactions are balanced with information in the appropriation accounts for the state).
+The figures on public quasi corporations are enumerated on the basis of earlier accounts and information on transfers in the national budget.

+3.2 Frequency of data collection

+Annual

+3.3 Data collection

+Data is received electronically from the central government, the municipalities and the regions' financial management systems.

+3.4 Data validation

+The received data is from the official budget that have been intensively validated.